christianwgd/django-bootstrap-icons/README.md

 ]
 ```

-Also, include the following tags in your base template file.
-It includes the
+Also, load the tag library in your template file:
-CDN link to the bootstrap icons web font.
-If you have your own source for the
-web font, feel free to opt out of this tag!

 ```
 {% load bootstrap_icons %}